platformsh/platformsh-docs/docs/src/administration/users.md

 The user has to create an account before they can contribute to the project.
 Once you add a user to a project, they receive an email with instructions.
 For SSH access changes to apply after you add a user to a project, you have to redeploy each environment by either clicking **Redeploy** in the Console or running `platform redeploy`.

 ### Remove a user from a project

-To remove a user from a project, you need to be a [Project Admin](#user-roles).
+To remove a user from a project, you need to be a [project admin](#user-roles).

 To remove a user, follow these steps: